Kim’s Lecture and Workshop Programs

 Kim Smith is an award winning landscape designer, documentary filmmaker, photojournalist, photographer, author, and illustrator.
 She specializes in creating pollinator habitat gardens utilizing primarily North American native wildflowers, trees, shrubs, and vines.
 Kim’s programs are developed from her landscape design work and documentary nature films.

-She is currently creating a documentary about Piping Plovers and her latest film, Beauty on the Wing: Life Story of the Monarch Butterfly, will premiere in 2018.
+She is currently creating a documentary about Piping Plovers and her latest film, Beauty on the Wing: Life Story of the Monarch Butterfly, which is in the final stages of funding and editing, will premiere in 2018.
 Her short films, A Flight of Monarchs, which was created for the Berkshire Museum and BomBom Butterflies, have won critical acclaim.
-Her 45-minute documentary Life Story of the Black Swallowtail Butterfly has become an inspirational story in teaching about the life cycle of butterflies and the connection between pollinators and plants, which happen in our own backyards.
+Her 45-minute documentary Life Story of the Black Swallowtail Butterfly is an inspirational story that both teaches about butterfly life cycles and reveals the connection between pollinators, plants, and the importance of conserving habitats.

 Ipswich Town and Country Garden Club Has Some Nice Things to Say About My Screening of Life Story of the Black Swallowtail Butterfly